jlegeny/clockwork/content/posts/2011-06-06-enable-system-volume-control-for-a-generic-usb-device-in-snow-leopard.md

 date:   2011-06-06 08:00:56
 categories: Knacks
 tags:
-- audio
-- OS X
-- Snow Leopard
-- Soundflower
+- macOS
-- X-Fi USB
+- Computer Problems
 ---

 This post is mainly targeted at people who have used an X-Fi USB audio card